Dynatrace/dynatrace-configuration-as-code/README.md

 ## Other forms of Dynatrace Configuration as Code

-In addition to our official Configuration as Code tool Monaco there is also a [Dynatrace Terraform provider](https://github.com/dynatrace-oss/terraform-provider-dynatrace).
+In addition to our official Configuration as Code tool Monaco, there is also the [Dynatrace Terraform provider](https://github.com/dynatrace-oss/terraform-provider-dynatrace).

-**Please note that unlike Monaco there is no official support provided for the Terraform provider.**

-Unless you are already strongly invested in using Terraform for Infrastructure as Code we recommend using Monaco for Dynatrace configuration as code.
+Our [documentation](https://www.dynatrace.com/support/help/manage/configuration-as-code) contains further information on when to use what tool.